etothexipi/sdsnv2020/README.md

 Please fork this repository.
 Do not clone and push changes.

-Once forked to AWS EC2 instance, use `git checkout <branch-name>` to switch to beginner, intermediate, etc. branches
+Once forked to AWS EC2 instance, use `git checkout <branch-name>` to switch to intro, intermediate, and other branches.